vespa-engine/documentation/en/performance/practical-nearest-neighbor-search.md

 <pre>
 "closeness(field,embedding)": 0.0
 </pre>
-This means that the hit was not retrieved by the nearest neighbor search operator,similar rawScore(tags) might also be 0 if a hit was not retrieved by the `wand` query operator.
+This means that the hit was not retrieved by the nearest neighbor search operator, similar `rawScore(tags)` might also be 0 if a hit was not retrieved by the `wand` query operator.
 This is because of two things:

 - The skipping query operator rank feature is only valid in the case where the hit was retrieved by the operator
-- The query used logical disjunction to retrieve.
+- The query used logical disjunction to retrieve hits into ranking.

-Changing to `AND` instead:
+Changing from logical `OR` to `AND` instead will intersect the result of the sub retrievers, the search for nearest neighbors is constrained to documents at least matching one query term.

 <div class="pre-parent">
   <button class="d-icon d-duplicate pre-copy-button" onclick="copyPreContent(this)"></button>